Get insider access

 Sennheiser HD 650

 The HiFiMan Sundara 2020 are better for neutral sound than the Sennheiser HD 650.
-The HiFiMan are more comfortable and have a more neutral, well-balanced sound profile, which some listeners may prefer.
+The HiFiMan are more comfortable and can produce a bit more low-bass.
 They deliver sound more consistently, and their passive soundstage is perceived as larger.
 However, the Sennheiser have a more stable fit and don't trap as much heat against your ears.

 HiFiMan HE-400i